haugenc/git-remote-code-along/README.md

-Added a line to the readme
+Just a test in the readme